-Heal to Howl is co-owned by partners both in business and in life, Emily Tronetti, CPDT-KA, and Curt Robords, MBA.
+Heal to Howl is co-owned by partners both in business and in life, Emily Tronetti, MSc, CPDT-KA and Curt Robords, MBA.
 Emily takes on the roles of trainer and teacher while Curt manages our finances and taxes.
-Click here to learn more about Emily, such as her training philosophy, education and experience.
+To learn more about Emily, such as her training methods, education and experience, click the button below!

 Heal to Howl's transparent approach to "healing" human-animal relationships consists of several key factors that set us a part:

 We're committed to an interdisciplinary, scientific approach to improving relationships and stay up-to-date on research in a variety of fields, such as anthrozoology, applied behavior analysis, applied animal behavior, ethology, comparative psychology, evolutionary biology, etc.

 We communicate this research to the public to create a community of educated animal guardians and animal professionals.